If you're interested in providing an information, reading and cultural hub for your community, consider becoming a public librarian

-Public librarians can work a typical 9am to 5pm day, but the working week may also include evenings and weekends.
+You'll typically work a 9am to 5pm day, although you may be expected to do some evening and weekend work.
 Part-time work and job-share opportunities may be available.

 What to expect

-- Most opportunities are in towns and cities.
+- Most towns and cities will have opportunities.

 - The work environment can be busy and pressurised, involving constant contact with the general public and handling a large number of enquiries.